-WWTP Clarifier Improvements.
+WWTP Clarifier Improvements

 GUC's secondary treatment capacity has been reduced due to failure of clarifier #1 located on the North Plant side of the WWTP.
-The proposed project will include the construction of two new 125-foot diameter secondary clarifiers at the South Plant to restore existing capacity.
+The proposed project will include the construction of one new 125-foot diameter secondary clarifier at the South Plant to restore existing capacity.
+This project is currently in the design phase.

-WWTP Headworks Improvements.
+WWTP Headworks Improvements

 This project includes critical repairs to structural, electrical, and mechanical components of the WWTP headworks facility.
 Rehabilitation work is required due to the exposure of hydrogen sulfide over the years the facility has been in operation.
 It is important these repairs are made for continued reliable operation of the headworks facility.
-This project is currently under construction.
+This project is complete.

-Bethel Wastewater System Improvements.
+Bethel Wastewater System Improvements

 This project includes the design and construction of a new Bethel North Pump Station and Bethel Main Pump Station as well as various point repairs to gravity mains and manholes throughout the system.
 These improvements will provide a system that meets GUC's standards and provides conformity with the GUC system.
-These improvements are critical for acquisition into the GUC system.
-This project is currently in the final design phase.
+These improvements are critical for integration into the GUC system.
+This project is currently in the construction phase.

-Southeast Area Sewer Extensions.
-This project will construct a pumpstation and sewer infrastructure to provide sewer service to approximately 525 acres in the southeast area of our service area.
-This is near Hollywood Crossroads, DH Conley High School, and Hope Middle School.
+Southeast Area Sewer Extensions

+This project includes a pump station and sewer infrastructure needed to provide sewer service to approximately 525 acres in the southeast area of our service area.
+The project is located near Hollywood Crossroads, DH Conley High School and Hope Middle School.